Huydatnguyen/LSDMLab/README.md

 # LSDMLab
 Process large amount of data and to implement complex data analyses using Spark.
 The dataset has been made available by Google.
 It includes data about a cluster of 12500 machines, and the activity on this cluster during 29 days.

-To start the Spark application, please run the script run-app.sh.

 ## 1. Lab tasks
 The following questions are answered in this lab: